 Deluxe Edition Upgrade

 I input that I paid $100 in student loan interest during the year.

 And guess what happened?
 TurboTax tried to upsell me to the Deluxe Edition, which costs $40 for federal and an additional $40 for state for a total filing cost of $80!
 Strong language was used, such as the word “need.”

 Just to back up here, in this particular test, I indicated that I was a single filer living in California with $50,000 of W-2 wages as my only income and who takes the standard deduction.
 That puts me in the 22% tax bracket for federal income tax purposes and 8% for California purposes — this comes out to a combined 30% combined tax rate — meaning that a $100 deduction for student loan interest would only result in $30 of tax savings.

-So I’d have to pay an additional $80 to TurboTax in order to get a deduction that will result in $30 of tax savings!
+Based on the prices at the time, I was being asked to pay an additional $80 to TurboTax in order to get a deduction that will result in $30 of tax savings!
 Now, I have no problem with TurboTax charging what it needs to for its services, but I think TurboTax could really be more transparent here by stating exactly how much one would save in taxes by upgrading.

 Note: H&R Block’s Free Online edition does not make you upgrade to a paid version in order to report the student loan interest deduction.
-See my comparison table between TurboTax Free Edition and H&R Block Free Online.

 Standard Deduction vs. Itemized Deductions